 With 41 theatres, each playing a different show, there are a lot of options you can pick from.
 And then there are countless Off-Broadway shows too!

 Each of these shows vary in popularity with both theatre critics and audiences alike.
 Popularity is the primary component when it comes to how high a particular show’s tickets are priced.
 The same concept applies to the availability.
 A show that has been getting rave reviews from the critics and is being enjoyed by the theatre-going audience as well, will have higher priced tickets and limited availability when compared to a show that, while good on its own accords, hasn’t been able to create a positive buzz.

 Take for instance, a blockbuster show like Hamilton.
 At present, it’s almost impossible to get good seats for the show for months on end and the tickets that are available are being sold at more than 100% of the price of any other show playing currently.
-On the other hand, a show like Charlie and the Chocolate factory, with a considerable fanbase, but lukewarm reviews, is very much available and not that expensive.
+On the other hand, a show like Mean Girls, with a considerable fanbase, but lukewarm reviews, is very much available and not that expensive.

-Depending on your answer to the question, you can go about securing tickets for your Broadway experience.
-If it’s just about the experience, you can always find tickets online on platforms like Headout and if it’s a very specific show you need to watch and tickets are pretty much non-existent, you can opt for anything from TKTS to rush tickets or lottery.
+If you're just looking to experience Broadway, you can always find tickets online on platforms like Headout.
+If it’s a very specific show you need to watch and tickets are pretty much non-existent, you can opt for anything from TKTS to rush tickets or lottery.
 If that doesn’t work, you can book Broadway tickets online for a date when they are available in the foreseeable future and plan your trip accordingly.